Multiple injured in shooting near OSU residential hall

-The Oklahoma State University Police Department said multiple people were injured during a shooting near a residential hall Sunday morning.
+STILLWATER, Okla. — The Oklahoma State University Police Department said multiple people were injured during a shooting near a residential hall on Sunday morning.

 Around 3:40 a.m., police responded to a McDonald’s near McElroy Road and North Perkins Road regarding a report of a shooting victim.